v3n1x/Projects/Blue Team Homelab/Part 04 - Domain Controller.md

 ## Roles and Features

 From Server Manager, go to _Manage > Add Roles and Features_.
 Most steps can be skipped until the server roles screen, where we select **Active Directory Domain Services, DHCP Server, DNS Server, File and Storage Services,** and **Remote Access**.
 The installation may take a few minutes.

 ![Asset19.png](https://github.com/v3n1x/Projects/blob/main/Assets/Asset19.png)

-When it’s complete, we promote the server to a domain controller, create a new forest, and set the domain name.
+When it’s completed, we promote the server to a domain controller, create a new forest, and set the domain name.

 ![Asset20.png](https://github.com/v3n1x/Projects/blob/main/Assets/Asset20.png)

 After entering the administrator password and finalizing the wizard, the server restarts.
 If successful, the login screen confirms that the domain controller is ready.

 ![Asset21.png](https://github.com/v3n1x/Projects/blob/main/Assets/Asset21.png)